luiscoco/AzureDevops_Sample2_Create_myFirst_Repo/README.md

 git branch -M main
 git push -u origin main
 ```

+IMPORTANT NOTE: if you've initialized your Azure DevOps repository with some files (like a **README.md** or any other file) that your local repository doesn't have.

 We verify the new Azure repo with all the pushed changes